imagej/imagej.github.io/_pages/plugins/freq.md

 team-maintainer: '@hansenjn'
 ---

-An ImageJ plugin to analyze pixel intensity oscillations in time-lapse 2D images.
+FreQ is an ImageJ plugin to analyze pixel intensity oscillations in time-lapse 2D images.
 For example, this allows to characterize the ciliary beat of multi-ciliated cells in time-lapse images acquired with a bright-field or phase-contrast microscope.